 There were no measurements at the forearm, but I would put dollars to dimes that there would be similar results.
 The power line delivered and my hopes of showing up The Manassa Mauler and his ilk were dashed.
 Jack Dempsey was right.

 A powerful jab is the most important punch you need to master in boxing and is essential in every other striking art.
 It’s used to gauge the distance and to set up most other strikes.
 A good sturdy jab can even hurt the opponent if timed correctly.

 The left jolt/power jab obviously has its limitations as it sends a fighter moving forward with great speed and can potentially leave you open for a counter if an opponent is able to cut an angle or slip effectively, but when used properly such a tool can be a valuable attack for any fighter.

-To any aspiring sport scientist, learn from my experience, reinventing the wheel isn’t always a bad thing.
-Confirming the ideas of expert coaches and athletes add to our knowledge of the sport as much as developing revolutionary concepts.
-The search for truth, even if it is a small truth relating to punch people in the face, is worth pursuing.
+To any aspiring sports scientist, learn from my experience, reinventing the wheel isn’t always a bad thing.
+Confirming the ideas of expert coaches and athletes adds to our knowledge of the sport as much as developing revolutionary concepts.
+The search for truth, even if it is a small truth relating to punching people in the face, is worth pursuing.

 1. Dempsey, J. (1950).
 Championship Fighting: Explosive Punching and Aggressive Defense.
 Long Beach,CA: Centerline Press.

 2. Lenetsky, S. (2018).
 Biomechanical Assessment and Determinants of Punching in Boxers.
 (PhD), Auckland University of Technology, New Zealand.